The Foundations of Freedom in Bitcoin

 How to Say Numbers in Chinese

 The first of 48 articles I published for the TutorMing blog, this article aims to make learning Mandarin Chinese numbers an approachable subject by introducing actionable steps for the audience to implement.
 “How to” articles on the blog encourage readers to associate the TutorMing brand with best practice language learning methods.
-The article currently ranks second on Google for “how to say numbers in Chinese” and is quoted in Google’s featured snippet for “how to read numbers in Chinese”.
+This article ranked first on Google for “how to say numbers in Chinese” for a period of about 5 years, and was quoted in Google’s featured snippet for “how to read numbers in Chinese” for many years as well.

 On Open Source and Transparency

-I published this article as a go-to reference for the inner workings of Cobo Vault’s hardware wallet products.
-Open source practices are extremely important to Bitcoin as a decentralized system that depends on independent verifiability to play the role that trusted centralized institutions play in traditional banking.
-In addition to making clear just how transparent the product is, the article also explains the role it will play in future development of the Bitcoin ecosystem.
+I published this article as a go-to reference for verifying the inner workings of Cobo Vault’s cryptocurrency storage devices.
+Open source practices are extremely important to Bitcoin as a decentralized system that depends on independently verifiable products and services to play the role that centralized institutions play in traditional banking.
+In addition to making it clear how transparent Cobo Vault’s hardware wallet is, this article also explains the role the product will play in the future development of the Bitcoin ecosystem.

 Second-Gen Hardware Wallets & Feature Support